krivard/codalab-worksheets-wiki/Project_About_Documentation.md

 # About CodaLab Documentation
 This topic explains how CodaLab documentation is set up, and shows you how to work with the documentation.
 CodaLab documentation is presented from two resources:
 - The CodaLab wiki, which you are now reading, contains the main CodaLab documentation.
 When accessed from codalab.org, wiki pages open in a new window.
-- [CodaLab GitHub IO pages](http://codalab.github.io/codalab) contain a subset of documentation which is more closely integrated with the site.
+- [CodaLab GitHub IO pages](http://codalab.github.io/codalab) contain a subset of documentation and other content which is more closely integrated with the site.
+This includes the About Page, the CodaLab forum, and competition overview topics.

 No documentation is stored with the main site, relieving contributors of the need to re-deploy whenever documentation changes are made.